 By Blake Ng — 7 Jun 2018

-Updated July 2021 – As a small business, your resources are limited for just about everything.
-However, you know that investing in marketing and promotion is essential to helping your business grow, because it is so closely tied to sales.
+Updated November 2021 – As a small business within the experiences industry, your resources are limited for just about everything.
+Having a tour and travel business plan is key in ensuring you’re able to maximize those resources.
+Investing in marketing and promotions is essential to helping your business grow.

 Fortunately for the small tour and activity operators today, the Internet provides a quick and easy way to get the word out about your business, and many of these online marketing strategies are relatively inexpensive.
 Social media accounts, for example, do not cost anything to set up and if you maintain them yourself, you won’t see any overhead costs other than time.

 The following avenues will help you promote your tour business and attract new customers from across the globe:

 Social media is one of the best ways for any small business to develop its presence in the online community, and the results of a successful campaign are tangible.
 Social media allows people to connect with your business in new and exciting ways, as well as quickly spread the word about your location to friends and family.

 When starting a social media campaign, it’s important to choose a few different account types and develop those accounts completely before joining additional networks.

 Most small travel businesses will begin their social media campaign with a Facebook account and a Twitter account.
 Along the way, they might add other relevant accounts, such as Instagram, Blogger, or Flickr.